Editorial Review

 New research, product launches, and exclusive offers.
 No spam.

-Placing AOD-9604 in context with other fat-metabolizing compounds helps researchers evaluate its role in body composition research:
+Placing AOD-9604 in context with other fat-metabolizing compounds helps researchers evaluate its role in body composition research.

-AOD-9604 vs. Tesamorelin: Tesamorelin stimulates endogenous GH release, producing broad GH effects including fat loss, muscle support, and IGF-1 elevation.
-AOD-9604 provides only the lipolytic component without GH release or IGF-1 elevation.
-Tesamorelin has stronger clinical evidence (FDA-approved, Phase III data showing 15-18% VAT reduction), while AOD-9604 has a narrower but potentially safer mechanism for individuals where IGF-1 elevation is undesirable.
+Tesamorelin has stronger clinical evidence (FDA-approved, Phase III data showing 15-18% VAT reduction).
+AOD-9604 has a narrower but potentially safer pathway for cases where IGF-1 elevation is undesirable.
 See our tesamorelin research guide for comparison.

-AOD-9604 vs. Semaglutide/Tirzepatide: GLP-1 agonists produce dramatically greater weight loss (12-21% of body weight) compared to AOD-9604 (approximately 2.8 kg absolute in clinical trials).
-However, GLP-1 agonists achieve this partly through appetite suppression and GI slowing, with significant nausea as a common side effect.
-AOD-9604's mechanism is purely lipolytic without appetite effects, potentially making it useful as an adjunct in combination protocols or for subjects who do not respond to GLP-1 agonists.
+AOD-9604 vs. Semaglutide/Tirzepatide: GLP-1 agonists produce dramatically greater weight loss (12-21% of body weight) versus AOD-9604 (about 2.8 kg absolute in clinical trials).
+However, GLP-1 agonists achieve this partly through appetite suppression and GI slowing.

 Important Disclaimer